Download Firefox

 Which domains and web applications will be considered to be part of the bug bounty?

 Only a limited subset of our websites are eligible for monetary payouts.
-Please see our HackerOne Mozilla Critical Services and HackerOne Mozilla Core Services policy pages for additional information.
+Please see our HackerOne Mozilla policy page for additional information.
 Note that some low severity issues are not eligible for monetary awards based on their impact.
-We will recognize the reporter by thanking them on each program's Thanks page, Critical services program Thanks page and Core services program Thanks page.
+We will recognize the reporter by thanking them on the Thanks page.

 Why don’t you provide a reward for denial-of-service bugs?